How was your child’s school physical, did you talk about upcoming flu season and how to use nutrition and food to stay healthy?

 I don’t feel afraid without vaccines.
 Even with a master’s degree in public health, and years of university training in health sciences, I am relieved to see what may be a tipping point here.

 Truth, ethics, and transparency have been lacking in our vaccination program.
-According to the review released today, there is much more carnage from vaccines than we acknowledge as a society.
+According to the this review, there is much more carnage from vaccines than we acknowledge as a society.
 And now it’s plain, transparency is lacking in the program that compensates our injured children too.
 Besides the unstoppable worries about whether vaccines are safe, we add the question: Are they really necessary?
 Which ones?
 How many?
 Maybe vaccines have done less than we think – and haven’t actually prevented disease much at all, as we have so enjoyed believing for almost a century.

 About my training in nutrition science and practice, and public health: I noticed it sometimes fell at odds with itself.
 In one class I’d listen to a lecture by an epidemiologist (with a PhD) explain how fabulously successful vaccines have been in eradicating disease (I believed what I heard).
 In the next, I’d listen to another expert (a PhD nutritionist and registered dietitian) present how intricately connected nutrition and immune function are, especially in the first years of life.
 Decades of data illustrate how small shifts in a baby’s nutrition status can set up a deadly cycle of infection and more malnutrition.
 Plenty of pedigreed work exists to show how effective breastfeeding is at combating infectious disease exposures for infants.
 The stellar performance of breastfeeding for beating diarrheal diseases in infants – a top killer in the developing world – is legend in public health nutrition circles.
 Do we really need vaccines for this?
 When vaccines trigger more in chronic disease and disability than they prevent for acute infection, the risk benefit ratio has moved in the wrong direction.